-A, the internal [static component], is comprised of the DC bias currents for the oscillator, leakage currents, PEleasange http://www.freespale.com/secthomests-upper/amechanical-attention-of processor state or operating frequency.
+A, the internal [static component], is comprised of the DC bias currents for the oscillator, leakage currents, PLL, and voltage references.
+These sources operate independently of processor state or operating frequency.

 B, the internal [state-dependent component], reflects the supply current required by certain on-chip resources only when those resources are in use.
 These include RAM, Flash memory and the ADCs.